The Cheapest Places to Travel Each Month of the Year in 2026

 What to expect: Comfortable temperatures in the 60s, fewer crowds, and significant savings on accommodations.
 It’s the perfect time to experience authentic New Orleans culture without the party atmosphere of Mardi Gras season.

-February: Orlando, Florida
+Cheapest Places to Travel in February: Orlando, Florida

 Photo Credit: Travels with The Crew